JadedTuna/scene-keyboard/README.md

 ==============

 Keyboard created with scene.Scene.<br>
-Supports multiple layouts (defined by used) and binding keys to functions.
+Supports multiple layouts (defined by used) and binding functions to keys.